weihaolun/bikesharing/README.md

 **1. Data Overview**
 <img width="1440" alt="1  Overview" src="https://user-images.githubusercontent.com/84211948/133383868-2ae4188e-9276-4709-bd12-01b2966c20c5.png">

+The is page shows an overview of August 2019 CitiBike data.
+Within one month, there are 2,344,224 rides, 69,037,166,989 bikes available in the city, and 2,344,135 stations in operation.
+Among all the rides, there are 81.07% taken by loyalty program subscriber, 18.93% by regular customers; 65.28% taken by males, 25.10% by females and 9.62% with undefined gender.
+From the overview we can conclude that there are 78,140 rides taken per day in average, and male subscribers are the main customers.

 **2. Checkout Times for Users**
 <img width="1440" alt="2  Checkout Times for Users" src="https://user-images.githubusercontent.com/84211948/133383887-97aca310-6464-4601-91d1-9167be4d39ad.png">